Monday, May 17, 2010

 Walter Taub

-Walter Taub was an actor, and my uncle.
-This picture I took in about 1976 I think in the house I grew up in in Sussex.
-He and his wife Luxi visited infrequently, largely a result of the authoritarian Czech Communist government.
-He was fairly well know in West Germany as well as in Czechoslovakia.
+Walter Taub was an actor and my uncle.
+This picture I took in about 1976 in the house I grew up in in Sussex.
+He and his wife, Luxi, visited infrequently, largely a result of the authoritarian Czech Communist government.
+He was fairly well known in West Germany as well as in Czechoslovakia.

 No comments: